How Do Marketplaces Establish User Trust?

 Elina Unterweger, Hesham Youssef, and Mathias Jenny have all worked on increasing trust and safety on SMG platforms from different angles of expertise.
 They have shared with us what they have learned and what User Trust really means to them.

 Trust represents the degree to which a user feels comfortable about exchanging their most valuable assets (such as money and identity) via a platform.
-A good framework for trust is the pyramid of trust.
-It states that the lower levels of the pyramid need to be fulfilled in order to establish trust on higher levels.
+A good framework for trust is the pyramid of trust: the lower levels of the pyramid need to be fulfilled in order to establish trust on higher levels.
 In the case of marketplaces, there is also a differentiation between the various parties involved:

 But how does a marketplace establish a baseline of trust with its users so it can build on it over time?
 This is where the concept of “Designing for Trust” comes into play.